hernanpesantez/cuny-auto-enroll/README.md

-Dependencies:
+Install dependencies directly:

+if you are using a vertual env use pipenv

 ` pip install webdriver-manager `

+` pip install selenium `

+Clone this repository
+Run the following if you are using pip

+` pip install -r requirements.txt `

-or if you are using a virtual evn user:
+Run the following if yo are inse a virtual env

-` pipenv  install webdriver-manager `
+` pipenv install `